Proper hinge technique will enable you to deadlift more loads, develop powerful hamstrings, and stay injury-free.

 Hip hinges work the hamstrings, glutes, and erector spinae, which are all essential for increasing strength and power.

-Hip hinges also work your core muscles, reducing back pain and improving balance.
+Hip hinges also work your core muscles, reducing back pain and improving balance, based on my experience.

-Most hip hinge exercises primarily target your hamstrings .
+Most hip hinge exercises primarily target your hamstrings, according to Very Well Fit .

 Romanian deadlifts, in particular, offer an effective and efficient way of challenging the hamstring muscle group (semitendinosus, semimembranosus, and biceps femoris).